-As of March 30, 2024, we had outstanding IRLCs with a notional amount of \$39.0 million, which are recorded at fair value in accordance with FASB ASC 815, Derivatives and Hedging ("ASC 815").
+As of March 29, 2025, we had outstanding IRLCs with a notional amount of \$16.3 million, which are recorded at fair value in accordance with FASB ASC 815, Derivatives and Hedging ("ASC 815").
 ASC 815 clarifies that the expected net future cash flows related to the associated servicing of a loan should be included in the measurement of all written loan commitments that are accounted for at fair value through earnings.
 The estimated fair value of IRLCs is recorded in Prepaid expenses and other current assets if in a net favorable position, or Accrued expenses and other current liabilities if in a net unfavorable position, in the Consolidated Balance Sheets.
 The fair value of IRLCs is based on the value of the underlying loan adjusted for: (1) estimated cost to complete and originate the loan and (2) the estimated percentage of IRLCs that will result in closed loans.
 The initial and subsequent changes in the value of IRLCs are a component of gain (loss) on loans held for sale.
-During fiscal year 2024 we recognized an insignificant non-cash loss on outstanding IRLCs.
-During fiscal years 2023 and 2022 we recognized insignificant non-cash gains on outstanding IRLCs.
+During fiscal years 2025 and 2024 we recognized insignificant non-cash losses on outstanding IRLCs.
+During fiscal year 2023 we recognized an insignificant non-cash gain on outstanding IRLCs.

 Forward Sales Commitments.
 We manage the risk profiles of a portion of the outstanding IRLCs and mortgage loans held for sale by entering into forward sales of mortgage-backed securities and whole loan sale commitments (collectively "Commitments").
-As of March 30, 2024, we had \$2.8 million in outstanding Commitments.
+As of March 29, 2025, we had \$20.8 million in outstanding Commitments.
 Commitments for forward sales of whole loans are typically in an amount proportionate with the amount of IRLCs expected to close in particular time frames, assuming no change in mortgage interest rates, for the respective loan products intended for whole loan sale.

 The estimated fair values of Commitments are based on quoted market values and are recorded within Prepaid expenses and other current assets in the Consolidated Balance Sheets.
+During the fiscal year ended March 29, 2025, we recognized an insignificant non-cash loss on Commitments.
 During the fiscal year ended March 30, 2024, we recognized an insignificant non-cash gain on Commitments.
-During the fiscal years ended April 1, 2023 and April 2, 2022, we recognized non-cash losses of \$0.3 million and \$0.1 million, respectively, on Commitments.
+During the fiscal year ended April 1, 2023, we recognized non-cash losses of \$0.3 million on Commitments.